Mintbase/mintbase-js/README.md

 # Adding New Packages

-Lerna struggles with versions that have not already been published, especially if they will become dependencies of other packages in this repo.
+Sometimes issues arise with new packages that have not already been published.

-When adding a new package, the fastest way is to:
+When adding a new package, the best way is to follow these steps:

 1. copy the data package and change appropriate values in `package.json`.